-In order to achieve the industry's above vision, as it pertains the questions asserted in the proposal, NRMCA does not envision many regulatory structure changes regarding drivers or management of the vehicles.
 Specific to the ready mixed concrete industry and SAE Level 3 and Level 4 automated trucks, NRMCA does not see a need for restructuring the current regulatory scheme.
 NRMCA believes that management of autonomous ready mixed concrete vehicles will still need to be overseen by industry personnel.
 Such personnel, as is necessary through current regulations, will still need to hold commercial driver's licenses, adhere to hours of service, abide by distracted driving rules, inspect the vehicles, and the numerous other regulations companies, drivers, operators and mechanics are mandated to observe.

+NRMCA commends DOT on its vision detailed in AV 4.0.
+As much, NRMCA believes that the structures, scope and ideals outlined in AV 4.0 will fit into the scenarios highlighted above.
+Moving along the focus of AV 4.0, NRMCA agrees, will allow for our industry's possibilities to be realized for the advancement of the ready mixed concrete industry.
 This system and process will increase safety on our nation's roadways and construction sites, as well as help to unburden the critical national issue of a driver shortage.
 This same process aims to streamline ready mixed concrete delivery allowing for greater effectiveness and efficiency.
-NRMCA appreciates the opportunity to comment on this proposal.
-For more information please contact me at (240) 485-1157 or kwalgenbach@nmca.org.
+NRMCA appreciates the opportunity to comment on DOT's notice.
+For more information please contact me at (703) 706-4857 or kwalgenbach@nmca.org.

 Sincerely,

+Kevin Walgenbach

-Kevin Walgenbach Senior Vice President of Compliance and Regulatory Affairs National Ready Mixed Concrete Association
+Senior Vice President of Compliance and Regulatory Affairs

+National Ready Mixed Concrete Association